scijs/ndarray-band/README.md

 First things first, if bands are meaningful in your matrix problem, there's a chance you should really just be dealing with the bands directly with algorithms designed to work with, for example, tridiagonal or Toeplitz matrices.
 But if you need a band, then this module provides a convenience function to extract a view of a band, i.e. a diagonal with an offset.

-Given an ndarray of dimension `d`, then since the band is a one-dimensional array, only `d-1` offsets are necessary.
-Thus, the offsets are given for dimensions 1, 2, ..., d-1.
+Given an ndarray of dimension `d`, then since the band is a one-dimensional array, only `d 1` offsets are necessary.
+Thus, the offsets are given for dimensions 1, 2, ..., d 1.

 ## Example